rydmike/rydmike.github.io/blog_layout_and_theming.md

 To some extent, this migration has progressed, but there is still a lot of work pending.
 Some of it is hard to clean up without breaking past Flutter code that a lot of applications use.
 You can read more about this design change and migration in this [Flutter design document](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit).

-At the time of writing, we do not yet know what kind of adjustment Material 3 will bring to theming in Flutter.
+At the time of writing, we do not yet know what kind of adjustment Material 3 will bring to the theming in Flutter.
 It could be very minimal changes, or we might even see a new cleaner theming solution.

 # Finally